25 Ways to Get On Your Bike More

 4 Research the best routes – or the most appropriate ones for you

 There are many ways to find out some of the best bike routes near you.
 SUSTRANS national cycle network has an excellent website stuffed with maps and directions.
 And the Let’s Ride website has a section on traffic free rides.
 Plug your postcode into either and you’ll be offered a selection of routes near you.
+The warm spring months are a great chance to get acquainted with your local area.

 5 Plan a route around a tea shop